JasonLiu1229/University-Vault/DS/Session/Session 5.md

 		- Today
 			- Deployed on everything from mobile devices to cloud-based clusters running thousands of multicore processors, response time: milliseconds.
 Petabytes of data.
 ![[Pasted image 20240401184935.png]]
+- **Responsiveness** is the cornerstone of usability.
+Systems should ensure low latency, quick responses, and maintain interactivity.
+This involves handling requests promptly and delivering timely feedback to users, which improves the overall user experience.
+- **Resilience** is achieved through replication, containment, isolation, and delegation.
+By isolating failures, the system can contain them and avoid cascading effects.
+Components can fail and recover without affecting the overall system’s responsiveness.
+- **Elasticity** involves the ability to scale up or down based on the current load.
+Systems can dynamically adjust resources to handle changes in traffic or data volume, ensuring consistent performance and responsiveness regardless of the load.
+- **Asynchronous communication** through messaging allows components to interact without being directly dependent on each other.
+This approach decouples system components, leading to more manageable, scalable, and resilient architectures. **Message-driven** systems often utilize techniques like event sourcing and CQRS (Command Query Responsibility Segregation).
 ## Architectural trait: message driven
 - Asynchronous message-passing between components
 	- Addressable recipients await the arrival of messages and react to them